kritinkaul/automated-esg-tracker/README.md

 ## 📞 Support

-For support, email support@esg-tracker.com or create an issue in this repository.
+For support, email kritinkaul@gmail.com or create an issue in this repository.

 ---

-**Built with ❤️ for sustainable investing and ESG transparency**
+**Built by Kritin Kaul for sustainable investing and ESG transparency**